Chantouch/vue-vlidator/README.md

 #### .has(attribute)

-returns true if error messages exist for an attribute, false otherwise
+returns true if error messages exist for an attribute, undefined otherwise

 #### .errorCount